DreamCloudWalker/AnnotationPractice/README.md

 # AnnotationPractice
-An annotation practice kotlin project
+An annotation practice kotlin project;
+Used to practice Java Annotations, Reflect, Dynamic Proxy, Generics ...